How to Create a Biblical Marketing Strategy

 Remember, God gave you your ministry or church because it’s HIS plan.
 He will grow it regardless of you doing all of the “right things”.
 Take steps to build your connections with those in your congregation or sphere of influence and watch God show up.

-You’ve got this and God’s got you.
+You’ve got this and God has you.
 Now, go build that biblical marketing strategy.